-In 1997, the mission committee of First Presbyterian Church, Bristol, TN read an article in Parade Magazine about the health care crisis in the United States.
-It stated that one million more Americans go without health insurance each year, and one way communities could help was to start a charitable clinic.
+In 1996, the mission committee of First Presbyterian Church, Bristol, Tennessee read an article in Parade Magazine about the health care crisis in the United States.
+It stated that one million more Americans go without health insurance each year, and one way that communities could help was to start a charitable clinic.
 The initial planning meeting for the health center was attended by one hundred people.
-The Healing Hands Health Center opened just eighteen months later.
+Healing Hands Health Center opened just eighteen months later.
 This October, Healing Hands Health Center will celebrate 25 years of service to our region!
 Since opening in October 1997, our clinic has provided 100,200 patient visits and dispensed over $42 million in prescription medications.

-The clinic has numerous partnerships including Bristol Regional Medical Center, United Way of Bristol, University of Tennessee Health Science Center College of Dentistry, East Tennessee Dental Hygiene Program, ETSU Quillen College of Medicine, King University School of Nursing students and over 350 extremely dedicated volunteers, such as physicians, nurses, dentists, dental assistants, chiropractors, optometrists, opticians, counselors, clerical workers, drug room volunteers, and receptionists.
-Many patients give back to the clinic by volunteering their services such as cleaning the building, landscaping and painting.
+We are thankful for strong partnerships including Ballad Health, United Way of Bristol, University of Tennessee Health Science Center College of Dentistry, Delta Dental of Tennessee, ETSU Dental Hygiene Program, ETSU Quillen College of Medicine, Appalachian College of Pharmacy, King University School of Nursing, and extremely dedicated volunteers such as physicians, nurses, dentists, chiropractors, optometrists, opticians, lay & clerical workers, and event volunteers.

-To be eligible, everyone must go through an application process.
-Patients must be uninsured and have a total household income of 250% or less of the Federal Poverty Guidelines.
-Patients find out whether they qualify the day they come to the clinic and are told where to get help if they do not qualify.
-The clinic acts as a referral source and we do not overlap or duplicate services.
+To be eligible, patients must be uninsured, live in Northeast Tennessee or Southwest Virginia and have a total household income of 250% or less of the Federal Poverty Guidelines.
+The clinic acts as a referral source, and we do not overlap or duplicate services.

 Healing Hands Health Center is a Proud Member of: